Dynatrace/Dynatrace-AppMon-Docker/Dynatrace-Agent-Examples/httpd/README.md

 ### Behind the Scenes

+1) We set the agent's name to `httpd-agent`, thereby overriding the default value of `dtagent`.

-1) We mount the agent installation directory from the `dtagent` container into the web server process' container via `--volumes-from dtagent`.
+2) We mount the agent installation directory from the `dtagent` container into the web server process' container via `--volumes-from dtagent`.

-2) **Convenience**: We link the web server process' container against the `dtcollector` container via `--link dtcollector`.
+3) **Convenience**: We link the web server process' container against the `dtcollector` container via `--link dtcollector`.
 This way, we inherit the other container's environment so that we can auto-discover the location of the Dynatrace Collector in Docker.

-3) **Convenience**: We link the web server process' container against the `dtagent` container via `--link dtagent`.
+4) **Convenience**: We link the web server process' container against the `dtagent` container via `--link dtagent`.
 This way, we inherit the other container's environment variables `DTAGENT_ENV_DT` and `DTAGENT_ENV_LIB64` and can thus quickly deduce a `LoadModule` declaration without having to know much about the environment.

-4) We set the Web Server Agent's name to `httpd-agent`, thereby overriding the default value of `dtwsagent`.

 5) We run the Dynatrace Web Server Agent process by invoking `run-wsagent.sh`, which has been shared by the `dtagent` container in step **1)**.
 This process relays application monitoring data from the web server process to a Dynatrace Collector.